 - Professional Portfolios – Show off your artwork, design abilities, and more with a WordPress portfolio website.
 WordPress also has many themes for professional portfolios, making it an excellent alternative for presenting your personal brand.

 - Business website – A business website requires more pages and articles than the ordinary personal blog or site and added functionality.
 WordPress, however, is fantastic at satisfying those objectives due to its robust built-in CMS features and the open-source community’s continued iteration of solutions.
 You can select a website theme that best suits your needs and then tweak it to reflect your brand.
-Page builders like Elementor and Divi make the layout process much easy.
+Page builders like Elementor, Brizy and Divi make the layout process much easy.
 WordPress plugins for SEO, lead capture, analytics, and other features will allow you to integrate and expand your business.

 - E-commerce Stores- An e-commerce website enables you to offer goods or services online and accept payment through an online payment system.
 WordPress is beneficial for developing online stores.
 You may manage products, payments, and shipping in the back end of your Website with e-commerce plugins like WooCommerce.
 At the same time, your visitors have a pleasant shopping experience on the front end.